prateekgulatidev/Blockchain_Specialization/Course_1_Blockchain_basics/Week_1/README.md

 #### 2. Bitcoin and Blockchain

++ **Layman's definition**: Blockchain is an ever-growing, secure, shared record keeping system in which each user of the data holds a copy of the records, which can only be updated if all parties involved in a transaction agree to update.
++ **Technical definition**: Blockchain is a peer-to-peer, distributed ledger that is cryptographically-secure, append-only, immutable (extremely hard to change), and updateable only via consensus or agreement among peers.

 \- **Definition of Blockchain:** peer to peer transaction in a decentralized network.
 These below characteristics help Blockchain ensure **Trust** and **Security**:

 + Immutable Distributed Ledger of records of transactions